emscripten-core/emscripten/site/source/index.rst

+.. _home-page:

 ..
 Emscripten documentation master file, created by sphinx-quickstart on Tue Jul 01 09:20:29 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. only:: sdkbuild

+	.. admonition:: Welcome to Emscripten SDK |release|

+		This documentation contains everything you need to :ref:`start developing <Tutorial>` with the Emscripten SDK.

 .. warning:: This site is still under construction.

 .. raw:: html
    :file: home_page_layout.html